 Exploring Types and the Impact of Normative Social Influence

 Conformity can be referred to as an act of matching with the beliefs, attitudes and behaviour of the group norm and policies in the society (Li et al. 2019).
 In a society, the norm can be identified as specific rules or principles that are abiding by as well as shared by a group of individuals. there are three types of conformity in the society such as compliance, identification and internalisation.
 Compliance is referred to as the situation in which individuals agree with the majority of people in the society but they privately disagree and thus not changes their decision, belief and values.
+If you are looking for psychology dissertation help, understanding these concepts and their implications can be crucial.
 On the other hand, identification can be depicted as the situation ion which individuals admire or agree with decision and opinion of certain group of people in the society or they joined into the social conference but not accept other's viewpoint rather holding own views, values and beliefs (Harris, 2019).
 Internalisation is the situation when an individual changes their own decision, and values completely and adopt group values and beliefs.
 Normative social influence can be defined as the social trend in which individuals change their values, thoughts and behaviour in terms of being respected and valued by their society. in case of normative social influence, people care about their society and social values in terms of developing friendship and relation with others in the groups (Hodges, 2017).
 Based on Asch’s experiment it can be stated that, normative social influence impact on the behaviour and thoughts of people in such way that force them to conform the wrong answers or decisions of the society in spite of knowing what the right decision is.
 Although the overall experiment of Asch is biased as it had selected all male students as its participants, the study had shown how normative social influence has potential impact in the decision, behaviour and thoughts of people.

 Minority influence is defined as the type in which minority individuals reject as well as changes the norms of the majority group in society. during this influence, majority change their ideas and values in terms of adopting the new ideas and values if minority groups (Swaab et al. 2016).
 Minority groups in the society do this change by remaining consistent into their values, behaviour and beliefs.
 Consistency in belief, values and prini8ples pose potential impact on social groups (Alvaro and Crano, 2017).
 On the other hand, minority group needs to compromise and cooperate with the majority values and beliefs which convince the majority to adopt the minority values and decisions.
 In addition to this minority should be more flexible and liberal in terms of giving proper reason why majority will adopt their value and belief by rejecting their own.
 Another way in which minority can influence the majority is by showing their commitments towards their values and beliefs in terms of holding their confidence in their behaviour and decisions.